Hearing Conservation

 Experiencing temporary hearing loss after leaving a noisy location

 The extent of inner ear damage and the severity of hearing loss depend on the amount of noise to which you are exposed and the duration of exposure time.
-The length of your exposure to noise is as critical as the loudness.
-Continuous noise throughout a shift is more damaging than a few minutes at a time.
-However, in addition to developing gradually over months and years of exposure to less intense noises, hearing loss can occur from a single intense noise such as an explosion.
+The length of your exposure to noise is as critical as the noise level.
+In addition to developing gradually over months and years of exposure to less intense noises, hearing loss can occur from a single intense noise such as an explosion.

 Power saw: 110 decibels